 Meet Our Team

-Preserve Phoenix is comprised of a volunteer board of passionate and talented preservationists.
-Get to know our board members!
+Preserve Phoenix is comprised of passionate and talented volunteer preservationists.
+Get to know our board members below!

 Erin Lindsey is an Arizona native who has a deep passion for her hometown.
 She is dedicated to preserving the city's culture and history through advocacy and community engagement.